By Teresa Currivan, Licensed Marriage and Family Therapist, Parent Coach

 By second grade, Clara was having a harder time with the many worksheets and homework.
 During a math homework session with her dad, she yelled out of frustration, “If I already did the problem, why do I have to keep doing all of these!” referring to the many pages of math problems.
 Meanwhile, her mother was becoming aware that Clara was being left out and bullied by other children on the schoolyard.
 When Clara’s mom discussed this with the school principal, she was met with defensiveness and events were often blamed on Clara.
-Clara’s mother decided to help out in the classroom in order to observe and better understand what was going on.
+Clara’s mother took some time off from work and helped out in the classroom in order to observe and better understand what was going on.
 She noticed that Clara had become very quiet during class discussions.
 The second grade teacher didn’t know that Clara had previously been an engaged, articulate student.
 Clara’s mother felt her daughter was a stream of contradictions.

 Since Clara was slower to read and to do math than her peers, after some testing, it was decided that she would be pulled out of class for special education tutoring.
 (She was tested as “gifted” for verbal vocabulary, but very low in other areas.)
 Clara’s mother didn’t quite know why, but she knew that this tutoring would not work well for Clara.
 However, she wasn’t sure how else to help her.
 Clara often complained about the “baby” books she was assigned to read at school.
 Once when Clara’s mother happened to be watching Clara’s first grade teacher testing Clara’s comprehension skills, there was a misunderstanding about whether water ran “over,” or “under,” the ground.
 The teacher thought Clara didn’t understand the words “under,” and “over,” and said, “No, water runs ‘over’ the ground,” pointing to the very simple book with a picture of a river.
 Her mother tried to explain that Clara was probably referring to aquifers.
 She didn’t want to be seen as uncooperative, so she didn’t press the issue.
 Sure enough, the first few weeks of her special education tutoring, Clara was in trouble for running down the halls, away from her remedial tutoring sessions.